 In compliance with Education Code section 294423, NO medications will be accepted or administered at school without meeting the following requirements: 1) Physician and parent request forms filled out completely including physician and parent signatures.
 No medication will be administered without detailed physician instruction.
 2) Medication taken to school must be furnished in its pharmacy labeled bottle or in original pharmacy labeled injectable medication kit.
-Students are not be keep medication on their person or in their locker.
-All medications must be turn
+Students are not to keep medication on their person or in their locker.
+All medications must be turned in to the Attendance/Guidance Office unless prior arrangement has been made.